munmin2000/browserconsole/README.md

-# wydapp-groovy-angularstrap
+# LocalStorageConsole

-Maven, Java and AngularStrap Template Application
+LocalStorageConsole is a GUI client for HTML5's WebSQLStorage and IndexedDB based on AungularJS.